dotmailer/dotmailer-magento2-extension/README.md

 - Fix a bug: please clone and use our [Develop branch](https://github.com/dotmailer/dotmailer-magento2-extension/tree/develop) to submit your Pull Request
 - Request a feature on our [roadmap](https://roadmap.dotdigital.com)

+# 4.7.0

+###### Improvements
+- Our composer dependencies have been updated to support Magento 2.4.

+###### Bug fixes
+- We've fixed empty product categories in web insight data.
+- Web Behaviour Tracking was not working for some merchants with certain theme configurations; we’ve added a fallback selector to fix this.
+- The subscriber status data field could have an empty value when customer sync was run using cron.
+We fixed this using App Emulation.
+- We've fixed an issue with address book mapping if a dotdigital account is enabled at default level but disabled for the main website.

+# 4.8.0-RC2

+###### Improvements
+- In-app system messages for system alerts are now enabled by default.
+- We've added new API methods to fetch pages and forms from Engagement Cloud.
+- dotdigital forms embedded in CMS pages and blocks can now add email addresses to Magento’s newsletter subscribers list.
+- _Easy Email Capture_ for newsletter subscriptions now happens on the server side after submit (this supports our forms integration for Page Builder).
+- We've added a helper method to check if Magento has an active Engagement Cloud account enabled at any level.
+- The program select in **dotdigital > Abandoned Carts > Abandoned Cart Program** now lists all programs, even those with a status of 'Draft' or 'Deactivated'.
+- We've fixed a small omission in the install schema script, by adding a `nullable` property to the `last_subscribed_at`  column in `email_contact`.
+- Our MFTF test suite has been updated.

 # 4.5.7

 ###### Bug fixes